50-Course/notes-tracker-go/README.md

 This application is fully containerized, however, we have provided a `Makefile` to make usability easier, be it development or just exploring.

+To get started, you are required to first set your environment variables in the `.env` file.
+You can copy the `.env.template` file and rename it to `.env` (please, keep it within the `config/` folder) and fill in the required fields.

 Below are the commands you can use to interact with the application:

 - To hit the ground running, you can use the following command to start the application: